 To keep the interaction you make with your users across social channels and via notifications, consistent, make use of deeplinking.
 It enables you to direct the user to the relevant piece of content on the right page within the app.
 This saves the user time in searching for the relevant screen and immediately engages him.

 Similarly, using webhooks will help you track which users are proactively promoting your app in his circles – the number of invites sent, the number of clicks generated and successful installs.
 An effective webhook system allows you to reward and keep users motivated to not just engage with your app regularly, but also share it in their circles.

 If you thought social sharing was important only for content based apps and websites, you’re wrong.
 Enabling your app users to easily share their in-app activities and achievements on their social profiles, will not just re-engage existing users in his circle, but also give a boost to word-of-mouth promotion.

 For example, when a user completes his track on Nike, the app gives him the option to share it with his friends on social media.
 Those of his friends that are already using the app, get motivated and re-engage with it and those who haven’t heard of the app, become more willing to share it.

 Over to you

 With the mobile app market expanding by the day and businesses from every industry trying to enter the same, it takes 10 times more effort and resources to acquire new users.
-But retaining the existing ones, only requires strategic engagement processes in place.
+But retaining the existing ones only requires strategic mobile app engagement in place.